Seeing the forest and the tree: Building representations of both individual and collective dynamics with transformers: Methods

 where $\operatorname{Proj-Int}(\cdot)$ and $\operatorname{Proj-Ind}(\cdot)$ denote two projection modules after the population and individual transformers, respectively; $\ell$ can be set to either classification loss ($\operatorname{CrossEntropy}$) or regression loss ($\operatorname{MSE}$), depending on the type of prediction target we consider; $\alpha$ is a scaling factor that determines how much emphasis is placed on prediction from individual representations in the first half of the network.

 {\em Remark:}~ By setting $\alpha > 0$, we train a projection module on the intermediate individual-level embeddings that provides a purely individual-based representation of the population.
-Empirically, this more flexible architecture also seems to improve stability of training when compared with setting $\alpha=0$.
+Empirically, this more flexible architecture also seems to improve the stability of training when compared with setting $\alpha=0$.
+Note that the first part of Equation \ref{eq:full} is a special case of Equation \ref{eq:general} when both the individual module and interaction module are transformer encoders.